Suns vs. Clippers Player Props Betting Odds

 |3PM

-- The 24.4 points Leonard has scored per game this season is 1.1 fewer than his prop total set for Wednesday (25.5).
+- The 24.1 points Leonard has scored per game this season is 0.4 fewer than his prop bet over/under set for Monday (24.5).

 Check out all the prop bet options FanDuel has to offer!